-It may be desirable to relocate the insurer’s systems operations to a new facility; therefore, the ability to relocate the existing systems should be ascertained.
-If the systems cannot be relocated, it may be possible to create a clone.
+It may be desirable or necessary to relocate the insurer’s systems operations or physical servers to a new facility; therefore, the ability to relocate the existing servers or systems should be ascertained.
+If determined necessary bur are unable to relocate, recreation, cloning or converting data to a new system into the receiver’s environment may be a possibility.
 The receiver should determine the cost of and ability to create a clone prior to implementing a plan to relocate an office.
-Alternatively, the receiver may elect to convert the data for use in another system.
-Sufficient planning and testing by the receiver should be undertaken prior to any decision to migrate, clone and/or convert company data.
+Sufficient planning and testing by the receiver should be undertaken prior to any decision to move, migrate, clone and/or convert company data.